Four workers dead as housing society wall collapses in Noida | Law-Order

 ''A total of 12 labourers were pulled out of the rubble.
 Four of them died while others suffered injuries in the episode,'' Additional Deputy Commissioner of Police (Noida) Ashutosh Dwivedi told PTI.

+Expressing grief over the loss of lives, Uttar Pradesh Chief Minister Yogi Adityanath directed senior officers to reach the spot, the Chief Minister's Office said. ''Uttar Pradesh Chief Minister Yogi Adityanath expressed grief over the loss of lives in the wall collapse incident in Gautam Budh Nagar.
+He directed senior officials to rush to the spot and conduct relief work on a war footing,'' his office said in a tweet in Hindi.

+He also directed the officials to ensure proper treatment of the injured, the Chief Minister's Office said.

-Police Commissioner Alok Singh, Joint Commissioner Love Kumar and Noida Authority CEO Ritu Maheshwari were among those who reached the spot.
-Fire Service officials, including its chief Arun Kumar Singh, were also there to oversee relief measures officials said.
+Police Commissioner Alok Singh, Joint Commissioner Love Kumar and Noida Authority CEO Ritu Maheshwari reached the spot.
+Fire service officials, including its chief Arun Kumar Singh, were also there to oversee relief measures, the officials said.

+Maheshwari said repair work was being carried out on the drain when the accident occurred.

+''The Jal Vayu Vihar society is an old-construction society.
+The boundary wall was also constructed by the society itself and looked weak,'' she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)